-If your home is 2 or 3 levels, the project could take between 2-4 hours.
+If you are living in two-story homes or a three-story home, the project could take between 2-4 hours.
 If it’s a single-story home, you may be able to do it yourself in under 1 hour.

 If you have multiple stories, you will likely struggle to eliminate all debris when you try doing it yourself.

 On the other hand, when you hire professionals you will ensure that your gutters get cleaned thoroughly no matter how many levels are on your home.

 How Long Ago Did You Get Gutters Cleaned?

 When was the last time your gutters got cleaned professionally?
 If it’s been a year or longer (gasp!) then it might take a while to get them back in good condition.

 It’s recommended to get your gutters cleaned once in the spring and once during fall.
 Keeping up with this regimen will ensure faster, safer removal of debris.
 If completed twice a year, you shouldn’t expect about two hours of cleaning each time a professional comes out.

 Cleaning gutters twice a year will also alleviate water damage that can accumulate over time, especially during winter and spring.

 Many of the same tools used for general landscaping are also used to achieve clean gutters.
 This includes the typical garden hose with attachments, dry vacuums, buckets, a leaf blower, and a pressure washer.